 Welcome to today's edition of the Rush 24-7 podcast.

-On Wednesday, Time magazine, which is increasingly irrelevant, is going to announce uh its person of the year.
+On Wednesday, Time magazine, which is increasingly irrelevant, is going to announce its person of the year.

-Here's the short list for Time Magazine's person of the year.
+Here's the short list for Time Magazine's Person of the Year.

-The American worker who's rising up against a socialist takeover of this country.
+Now, what's conspicuously missing from this list is the American worker, the American worker who's rising up against a socialist takeover of this country.

 Instead, the Time magazine has got Chinese slave workers on its list.

-And a brand new week of broadcast excellence.
+Greetings, my friends, and welcome, Rush Limbaugh, and a brand new week of broadcast excellence.

 Great to have you here.

-The telephone number if you want to join us, 800-282-2882, and the email address.com.
+The telephone number, if you want to join us, 800-282-2882, and the email address, LRushbo at EIBNet.com.

-Uh those of you who are tuning in today at Rushlinbug.com, hoping to watch the program on the Ditto Cam.
+Now, to quell a riot out there, those of you who are tuning in today at rushlimbug.com, hoping to watch the program on the DittoCam, the DittoCam is going to be dark all week, but there's a good reason for it.

-We have just received last week uh and have begun testing our new high definition HD Ditto Cam.
+We have just received last week and have begun testing our new high-definition HD DittoCam.

-The government is monitoring Facebook and Twitter.
+From newsbusters, the government is monitoring Facebook and Twitter.

 This is an editorial in Sunday's New York Times.